Ampless/Amplessimus/README.md

-# Amplissimus
+# Amplessimus
-This is an alternative to the 'DSBMobile' app as long as your school uses Untis.
+This is an alternative to the 'Amplissimus' app.